Pebaz/tidbytes/README.md

 identity order tends to be for everything *except* for directly storing data.

-For identity order memory, the first and ninth bits are the leftmost bit of the leftmost byte and the leftmost bit of the second byte from the left:
+For identity order memory, the first and ninth bits are the leftmost bit of the leftmost byte and the leftmost bit of the second byte from the left.
+Numeric data does not index the same way as raw memory such as bit-fields.
+Bits go from right to left and bytes go either left to right or right to left based on memory universe byte order.
+Being able to index from the correct direction allows smaller numbers to be sliced out of large fields such as a 3-bit integer sliced from an 8-bit byte.

 ```
 Identity Order: